bigfix/developer.bigfix.com/site/pages/action-script/guide/dynamic_download.md

 and relays as soon as they are requested.

-Dynamic downloads can improve on this situation because only those files actually needed by clients are fetched to the server and relay in the first place.
+Dynamic downloads can improve this situation because only those files actually needed by clients are retrieved by to the server and relay in the first place.
 Here's an example using dynamic downloading:

 ```actionscript